 Running is a great form of cardiovascular exercise that can help you to stay in shape.
 Despite the high impact nature of this exercise, your feet can handle regular running without much discomfort so long as you are wearing proper running shoes.
-Running shoes are available with extra cushioning, high arch support and even featherweight shoes that do not add any excess weight during your run.
-However, while paying attention to what type of shoes you are wearing during your run is beneficial, it is important to be conscious of your footwear throughout the rest of the day (and night) as well in order to prevent foot pain in Deerfield Beach.
+Running shoes are available with extra cushioning, high arch support, and even featherweight shoes that do not add any excess weight during your run.
+However, while paying attention to what type of shoes you are wearing during your run is beneficial, it is important to be conscious of your footwear throughout the rest of the day as high heels and other types of footwear can result in foot pain, if not properly fitted.

-Heels make runners much more sensitive to impact and pain.
+High Heels make runners much more sensitive to impact and foot pain.
 When regular heel-wearers run, the pain is intensified because they have already put so much stress on the feet.
-Their muscles become more tightened after wearing heels and this increases the risk for muscles cramps and strains.
+Their muscles become more tightened after wearing heels and this increases the risk for muscle cramps and strains.

 Other health problems that can result from the regular wearing of heels include: